-By pure chance I could grab this fantastic Israeli Diplomatic Passport 1964 of Zeev Rotem at a auction platform and I am happy to have it in my archive now.
+By pure chance, I could grab this fantastic Israeli Diplomatic Passport 1964 of Zeev Rotem at an auction platform, and I am happy to have it in my archive now.
 This is only the 2nd Israeli Diplomatic passport I could see in all the years.
-The first one I exchanged with a fellow collector for a German travel document, which is the my core focus of my historical passport archive.
+The first one I exchanged with a fellow collector for a German travel document, which is my core focus of my historical passport archive.

 This is the Way it Was

 Rotem, Zeev, born 1926 in Jerusalem, joined the Palmach in 1943, joined the course for those accompanying immigrant ships in 1946.